Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 IP allowlist support

-Neon's IP Allow feature, available with the Neon Business plan, ensures that only trusted IP addresses can connect to the project where your database resides, preventing unauthorized access and helping maintain overall data security.
+Neon's IP Allow feature, available with the Neon Scale and Business plan, ensures that only trusted IP addresses can connect to the project where your database resides, preventing unauthorized access and helping maintain overall data security.
 You can limit access to individual IP addresses, IP ranges, or IP addresses and ranges defined with CIDR notation.
 To learn more, see Configure IP Allow.

 Protected branches